 Since the invasion, many NATO member countries—including the United States—have provided Ukraine with an unprecedented amount of military support, including sophisticated weaponry such as tanks, heavy artillery, armed drones, and antiaircraft systems.
 This lethal aid is not committed under alliance auspices, and NATO leaders have been keen to avoid taking actions, such as implementing a no-fly zone, that could draw it into direct conflict with Russia or otherwise escalate the hostilities.
 Still, Russia has warned that in providing this assistance, NATO allies are risking the outbreak of a nuclear war.

 Russia’s provocations also prompted another major NATO expansion.
 Finland and Sweden, two countries with a history of avoiding formal military alignment, applied to join the alliance in 2022.
 Finland acceded in April 2023, expanding NATO’s Nordic footprint and doubling the length of its border with Russia.
-Sweden’s bid has been delayed by political disputes with Turkey and Hungary but is expected to become a member in early 2024 after the two holdouts dropped their objections.
+Sweden’s bid was delayed by political disputes with Turkey and Hungary but is expected to become a member in early 2024 after the two holdouts dropped their objections.